Ufouria: The Saga

 An older version of the springboard sprite, before it was reshaded and mirrored to save CHR space.
 (Final springboard on the right for comparison.)

-This is an unused sprite of the unarmored cat knight crying.
-There is a sprite of him crying but in this one he appears sadder.
+An unused sprite of the unarmored cat knight crying.
+There is a used sprite of him crying, but in this one he appears sadder.

 An unused frame of O-Chan's swimming sprite and what appear to be swimming frames for Bop-Louie and Shades are all found in Gil's sprites.
 Bop-Louie and Shades might have been able to swim like Freeon-Leeon/O-Chan at one point in development.